AmeryGration/pymimic/README.md

 PyMimic
 =======

-PyMimic is a pure-Python implementation of Gaussian-process emulation and efficient global optimization.

-COMING SOON.

-Meanwhile, the documentation is available at <https://pymimic.readthedocs.io/en/latest/>.
+A pure-Python implementation of linear prediction intended for use in curve-fitting and the emulation of expensive computer experiments.

+To access the documentation, open the file ``docs/build/html/index.html`` in a web browser.